LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic04-1-History.md

 - Efficiency: AI can perform tasks more efficiently, potentially leading to advancements in various fields.
 - Learning: AI systems have a better way of acquiring knowledge, which can lead to improved problem-solving and innovation.

 ## IBM Watson becomes a Jeopardy Champion

 <img src="Images/IbmWatsonPlayingJeopardy_CbsNews.jpg" alt="IbmWatsonPlayingJeopardy_CbsNews" style="zoom:50%;" />
-*Ken Jennings, IBM Watson and Brad Rutter on the Jeopardy TV game show&mdash;CBS News*
+*Ken Jennings, IBM Watson and Brad Rutter on the Jeopardy TV game show—CBS News*

 In 2011, An [IBM computer system named Watson](https://www.ibm.com/history/watson-jeopardy) beat two of Jeopardy's all-time champions, Ken Jennings and Brad Rutter.
 The original Watson was a room-size computer consisting of 10 racks holding 90 servers, with a total of 2,880 processor cores.
 Watson was trained on information from Wikipedia, encyclopedias, dictionaries, religious texts, novels, plays, and books from Project Gutenberg, among other sources.

 Watson’s architecture, known as DeepQA, utilized over 100 different algorithms and techniques to analyze questions, generate hypotheses, and evaluate evidence.
 The more of its algorithms that independently arrived at the same answer, the higher Watson’s confidence level.
 If the confidence level was high enough, Watson was programmed to buzz in during a game of Jeopardy.
 It took Watson an average of 3 seconds to come up with an answer.

 ## Siri, Alexa and Google Assistant

 In 2011, Apple demoed a virtual assistant named Siri.
 In 2014, Amazon released its virtual assistant named Alexa and in 2016 Google released Google Assistant.
 All three had natural language processing capabilities and could understand a spoken question and respond with an answer.
 But, they contained limitations&mdash;they used “command-and-control systems,” which are programmed to understand a long list of questions but cannot answer anything that falls outside their programming.

 ## Fei Fei Lee and ImageNet